zackrdavis/use-onnx-web/README.md

-# useOnnxWebSession
+# useOnnxWeb

 ## React hook for inference with [ONNX-Runtime web](https://onnxruntime.ai/docs/api/js/index.html)

-`useOnnxWebSession` manages an ONNX inference session using a model file that you provide, and accepts additional [options](https://onnxruntime.ai/docs/api/js/interfaces/InferenceSession.SessionOptions.html).
+`useOnnxWeb` manages an ONNX inference session using a model file that you provide, and accepts additional [options](https://onnxruntime.ai/docs/api/js/interfaces/InferenceSession.SessionOptions.html).
 It will re-initialize if the model file is changed.
 Only one session should exist in the app at a time.

 It returns a single function, `runInference`, which accepts data input and [options](https://onnxruntime.ai/docs/api/js/interfaces/InferenceSession.RunOptions.html), and returns a promise that resolves to inference results.
 The input properties are determined when you create the model file.